tlewowski/zurvan/README.md

 Name is taken after babilonian deity of infinite time, _Zurvan_.
 For more details see: <https://en.wikipedia.org/wiki/Zurvanism>

-If you encouter a bug when using _Zurvan_, please report it as an issue on GitHub.
-Of course, if you are willing to issue a pull request, they are welcome.
+If you encouter a bug when using _Zurvan_, please <a href="https://github.com/Lewerow/zurvan/issues">report it as an issue on GitHub</a>.
+Of course, if you are willing to issue a pull request, it is welcome.